 Because of the growth in this market and the many benefits of nuclear medicine in oncology, such as the images obtained by the technology providing information that other imaging procedures can’t, it’s not surprising to us that pharma companies are keen to discover more about it.
 In fact, we recently arranged interviews with radiation oncologists and nuclear medicine physicians for one of our customers who wanted to discuss the potential market fit of a novel radioligand therapy for prostate cancer.

 With so much happening with nuclear medicine in oncology, this is definitely a space to watch.

 Digital opinion leaders

-In recent years, companies have realised the power that digital influencers can have on their brand and business, and pharmaceutical companies are following suit.
+In recent years, companies have realized the power that digital influencers can have on their brand and business, and pharmaceutical companies are following suit.

 Using our AI search technology, we found and connected the customer with the precise oncology DOLs they requested, enabling them to develop an expert-backed campaign for their end client.

 Being innovative in oncology isn’t just about drug development.
 If you’re not including DOLs in your pharma strategy, now may be a good time to start!

 According to this report, oncology is the leading revenue contributor in the global epigenetics market, accounting for approximately 70% of it.
 Simply put, epigenetics is the study of genetic effects that are not entirely encoded by the DNA sequence of an organism.

 Epigenetic processes are natural and essential for the functioning of many organisms, however, odd occurrences can prove to be a source of several illnesses including different kinds of cancers.
 As such, epigenetics is a rapidly growing field of cancer research and the treatment targeting epigenetics is becoming an attractive strategy of cancer therapy.